Kompreya/rofi-screenshot-tool/README.md

 # rofi-screenshot-tool
 A GUI tool using Rofi, Maim, FFMPEG, and GPU-Screen-Recorder for ShareX-like functionality.

+Rofi Applets (https://github.com/adi1090x/rofi) includes a premade screenshot tool.
+I recommend starting there to get an idea of how it works and is incorporated into the overall Rofi installation.
+This repo is for my own personal screenshot applet setup, demonstrating how the default applet can be modified to suit your needs.

 Dependencies:

 Rofi (X11): https://github.com/davatorium/rofi

 Rofi (Wayland - Note, have not tested this on Wayland): https://github.com/lbonn/rofi#wayland-support Rofi Applets: https://github.com/adi1090x/rofi